alexandrugabrielrait/MicroMarket/README.md

 Homework project for Databases 2 Course.
 Implementation of an online store for microcontroller components.
 Written in C# (ASP.NET).
-Uses Microsoft SQL Server through NHibernate.
+Connects to Microsoft SQL Server through NHibernate.